EO-DataHub/eodh-userdocs/docs/Getting-Started/access-levels.md

 ## 🌐 Open Access

 Perfect for first-time visitors who want to look around without creating an account.
+You can:

 - Browse the website
 - View the documentation